Long Okada

 Biography:

-When not involved with music, Long enjoys swimming, visiting antique stores, and volunteering and serving at a local Episcopal church.
+When not involved with music, Long enjoys swimming, visiting antique shops, and being an active member and volunteer at his local Episcopal church.

 Teaching Philosophy: